Iris ruthenica: Habitat

 It is found on dry meadows (including grass plains and steppes), pine and birch forest edges and edges of woodland.
 It can also be found in forest clearings in the forest-meadow mountain belt.
 Forming a thicket ground-cover.

 In Mongolia it is found under Pinus sylvestris/Betula platyphylla subtaiga forests, in montane meadow steppes with Festuca lenensis and Artemisia sericea and in Pinus sibirica/Picea obovata dark taiga forests (within the upper montane belt with Rubus saxatilis and Lathyrus humilis).

 Elsewhere in Eurasia, it is found in the Larch forests of Altai and Sayan mountains including Tuva).

 It is also found in Tuvan Forests as a subcanopy woody species.

-On the Altai Mountains, it is found with other mountain flowers including Siberian Dogs-tooth Violet (Erythronium krylovii), Altai Foxtail Lily (Eremurus), a variety of saxifrages, Aquilegia, Gentiana grandiflora, Papaver nudicaule and the yellow Iris bloudowii.
+On the Altai Mountains, it is found with other mountain flowers including Siberian dogs-tooth violet (Erythronium krylovii), Altai Foxtail Lily (Eremurus), a variety of saxifrages, Aquilegia, Gentiana grandiflora, Papaver nudicaule and the yellow Iris bloudowii.

-At altitudes of between 1800 and 3600 m.
+It is found at altitudes of between 1800 and 3600 m.